Levitz Furniture: Growth

-On a related note

-Six years after Leon Levitz' retirement and no longer associated with the Levitz Furniture company, the co-founder reentered the furniture market purchasing the store chain RB Furniture eventually renamed The RoomStore, eventually selling them to Heilig-Meyers.

-He along with other family members, later bought into Ashley Furniture HomeStores, eventually owning 9 locations.

 Marketing

-The store is known for that slogan and jingle "You'll love it at Levitz."
-As well as in the spanish commercial with that slogan and jingle "Le encantará Levitz."
+The store is known for that slogan and jingle "You'll love it at Levitz" as well as the Spanish-language version with the same slogan and jingle: "Le encantará Levitz."

 Bankruptcy and liquidation

 Levitz was accused of having been poorly run for more than a decade starting in the 1990s.
 It declared Chapter 11 bankruptcy twice during the period, in 1997 and again in 2005, both times emerging after a corporate restructuring and the participation of new outside backers.

 On December 21, 1998, Levitz announced it would close 27 stores and lay off 25% of its workforce.
 The company downsized its warehouse system from 65 to 17 sites.

-The furniture market underwent a prolonged nationwide downturn after the September 11 attacks, and was hurt again in late 2007 by the 2007 subprime mortgage financial crisis.
+The furniture market underwent a prolonged nationwide downturn after 2000 and 2001, and was hurt again in late 2007 by the 2007 subprime mortgage financial crisis.
 Levitz filed for bankruptcy the final time in October 2007.
 As of that time, it was operating nearly 80 stores, mostly in the Northeastern United States and on the West Coast, under the corporation PLVTZ LLC.
 In October 2008, Levitz Furniture, with bankruptcy court approval, converted its Chapter 11 case to Chapter 7, and started liquidation sales.

 The company was sold in bankruptcy to a group of bidders, led by Hilco Merchant Resources, that acted to rapidly liquidate its inventory and close all remaining stores.

 Private investment company Oak Point Partners acquired the remnant assets, consisting of any known and unknown assets that weren't previously administered, from the PLVTZ, Inc. aka Levitz Furniture Bankruptcy Estate on March 19, 2013.